CRESYM/colib0.github.io/pages/testCases/converterDrivenStability/4VSCSystem/fourVSCSystem.markdown

 This 100% power electronics small test system conbines VSC and wind turbines technologies, grid following and grid forming controls.
 It aims at showing the limitations of the phasor approximation while being small and easily tractable but realistic.
 Hence, an EMT and RMS version of this system exist for the benchmark.

-This case is typical of the converter driven stability slow interactions type of problem.
+This case is typical of the converter driven stability slow interactions problem.

-## Table of references: who did the test, link to article or code repository​
+## References:
 This benchmark was originally proposed by Prof. Thierry Van Cutsem (Université de Liège, Belgium) in the view of showing the limitations of the phasor approximation, and use several network components developed by Prof. Xavier Guillaud (Ecole Centrale de Lille, France).